-The City of Durham has become a regular haunt for me over the last few years.
-As I travel and talk to people, you hear of people going on city breaks to all the usual hotspots both in the north and south of the country but I would highly recommend a break in this city full of things to see and do for all walks of life with varying interests.
+The City of Durham has become a regular place to visit for me over the last few years.
+As I travel and talk to people, you hear of people going on city breaks to all the usual hotspots both in the north and south of the country but I would highly recommend a break in Durham.

 Even I, who has been here on numerous occasions am continuously finding new things to see or even revisiting old sights to take it all in again.